What They Talked About

 I originally posted or announced the stages

-of the exploration at
+of the exploration at the

 The writing is a bit informal,